proximacapital/jobs/DeFiAnalyst.md

 * Deep understanding of the DeFi industry: Types of chains, bridges and wrapped tokens.
-* Basic understanding of the different types of protocols risks (bonus: and smart contract risks).
+* Basic understanding of the different types of protocol risks (bonus: and smart contract risks).
 * Experience finding resources and alpha news early before major announcements.